hexbus/Coco3-MPI-GAL/README.md

         o16.oe = vcc

-The equations for #2 are as follows:
+The logic for #2 are as follows:

     Inputs: